 As usual we are grateful to Malaysia’s “Tree Guru” (Mr James Kingham and his family, owners of one on Malaysia’s largest and most diverse tree nurseries) who has provided us with much generous time and advice over the years for direction and the way forward.

-UP is fully committed to a no deforestation policy and contributes to the protection of critical ecosystems and biodiversity in and around the landscapes where we operate.
-We have adhered to No Deforestation Policy, No New Development on Peat regardless of its depth and No New Development on High Conservation Value (HCV) area since 2010.
+UP strictly adheres to No Deforestation and No New Development on Peat Soils regardless of its depth since 2010 which is embedded in the Environment and Biodiversity Policy.
+Through our more than 7,500 Ha of conservation areas we contribute to the protection of critical ecosystems and biodiversity in and around the landscapes where we operate. .
 Furthermore, we are committed towards restoration or rehabilitation of non-compliant deforestation or HCV loss in our plantations and the similar commitment applies for our direct and indirect suppliers.

 The Remediation and Compensation Procedure (RaCP) was established by RSPO to address land clearance and plantation development undertaken since November 2005 without prior High Conservation Value (HCV) assessment.
 The procedure requires growers to first disclose any new land development that took place without conducting a HCV assessment, calculate environmental liabilities through a Land Use Change Analysis (LUCA), and to carry out onsite or offsite remediation for the affected sites or remediation with affected parties.

 The objective of LUCA is to: